Conference: From cylinder seals to Lippert's dactyliotheca

 More than 6,000 engraved gems in Leiden

 Small portable engraved gems are rich in iconographic and historical resonance.
-Gems with signatures, ring settings and also catalogues written by 18th-century collectors all provide valuable information on the engravers, as well as those people who used and re-used the gems.
-In 2013 the collection of more than 4.000 engraved gems from the former Money Museum – Royal Coin Cabinet was transferred to the National Museum of Antiquities, bringing the museum’s collection of engraved gems to more than 6,000 objects.
+Gems with signatures, ring settings, and catalogues written by 18th-century collectors all provide valuable information on the engravers, as well as about the people who used and re-used the gems.
+In 2013, the collection of over 4,000 engraved gems from the former Money Museum – Royal Coin Cabinet was transferred to the National Museum of Antiquities, bringing the museum’s collection of engraved gems to more than 6,000 objects.

-Two centuries after the founding of the Royal Coin Cabinet, scholarly interest in researching the entire collection of engraved gems at the National Museum of Antiquities has been revived.
-The collection includes cylinder seals from the ancient Near East, Greek and Roman ring stones and jewellery, Sassanid seal-stones, cameos dating from the 15th right up to the 20th century and a number of 18th-century dactyliothecas.
-Recently, research on this collection has been greatly facilitated by registration of the entire collection, making it available online, and presenting it in the current exhibition Splendour & Precision.
-Exquisite engraved gems.
-The conference added new gemmological, iconographical and historiographical information to the biography of these gems.
+Two centuries after the founding of the Royal Coin Cabinet, scholarly interest in researching the entire collection of engraved gems at the Dutch National Museum of Antiquities has revived.
+The collection includes cylinder seals from the ancient Near East, Greek and Roman ring stones and jewellery, Sassanid seal-stones, cameos dating from the 15th right up to the 20th century, and a number of 18th-century dactyliothecas.
+Research on this collection has recently been greatly facilitated by the registration of the entire collection, making it available online, and presenting it in the exhibition Splendour and Precision: Exquisite Engraved Gems (15 December 2015 – 24 September 2017).
+The related conference added new gemmological, iconographical, and historiographical information to the biography of these gems.

 A volume containing the contributions to the conference and several smaller contributions (not presented during the conference) was published in 2017.